databio/geniml/docs/modules/assess-universe.md

 # How to assess universe fit to collection of BED files

-Given a collection of genomic interval sets, and a proposed universe, we would like to assess how well the fits the genomic interval sets.
+Given a collection of genomic interval sets, and a proposed universe, we would like to assess how well the universe fits the genomic interval sets.
 We will use universes produced [earlier](consensus-peaks.md).
 This module provides several complementary methods to assess fit.